Planning Department Banner, This link takes you back to home page

 Information About Holds

 A. Only the agency that has placed the Hold can clear it.
 Please do not ask or expect the Building Inspector or clerical staff to remove the Holds.
-Contact the agency directly at the phone number listed for each hold.
+Contact the agency directly using the phone number listed for each respective hold.

 A. As your project nears completion you will want to take the following steps:

-A. Your permit is not finaled, and, in many cases, you will not be allowed to connect to permanent gas and electric service until the permit is finaled.
-In other cases you will receive notification that your permit is about to expire, even though you may have had a final approval from the Building Inspector.
+A. Your permit is not finaled, and, in many cases, you will not be allowed to connect to permanent gas and electric service.
+In other cases, you will receive notification that your permit is about to expire, even though you may have had a final approval from the Building Inspector.
 Expired permits are referred to Code Enforcement for resolution.
 Civil penalties may be imposed.

 A. It depends on the type of project.